-The Two Popes (Netflix, 2019, dir.
-Fernando Meirelles) dramatizes the imagined conversations between Pope Benedict XVI and Cardinal Jorge Bergoglio (the future Pope Francis) in the years before Benedict's resignation.
+The Two Popes (Netflix, 2019) dramatizes imagined conversations between Pope Benedict XVI and Cardinal Bergoglio (future Pope Francis) before Benedict's resignation.
 It is a film about faith, doubt, institutional failure, and what it means to hear God's call when you would rather not.

 The film's theological center is a conversation about doubt.
-Bergoglio tells Benedict that he no longer hears God's voice and wants to retire.
+Bergoglio tells Benedict he no longer hears God's voice and wants to retire.
 Benedict's response — that doubt is part of faith, that silence is not absence — is some of the most honest theological dialogue in mainstream cinema.
-"My God, my God, why have you forsaken me" is the prayer both men know from the inside.
+Psalm 22:1 ("My God, my God, why have you forsaken me?") is the prayer both men know from the inside.

-The Two Popes is explicitly Catholic in setting and theology — papal authority, the role of tradition, and Catholic liturgical practice are central.
-Protestant viewers will find some theological friction.
-The film is not Catholic propaganda; it is a serious examination of two men's faith.
+The Two Popes is explicitly Catholic in setting and theology.
+Protestant viewers will find theological friction around papal authority and Catholic tradition.
+The film is not Catholic propaganda — it honestly engages institutional failure.
 Its themes of calling, failure, repentance, and renewal are universal Christian concerns.
-Worth watching with that lens.
+Watch it with that lens.

 Rate any movie, show, song, or channel for spiritual alignment.